nre-learning/nrelabs-curriculum/lessons/lesson-25/stage2/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('linux', 1)">Run this snippet</button>

-Next, define `on_message` callback function to print the notification message payload.
+Next, define `on_message` callback function, which is triggered whatever a message is received, to print the notification message payload.
+Then we bind the on_message function to the client object.

 ```
 def on_message(client, userdata, msg):